lakshmankumar12/nixPowerToolNotes/bashNotes.md

 ${string##substring}
 ```

-* Deletes shortest match of $substring from back of $string.
+* Deletes shortest match of $substring from end of $string.
 ```sh
 ${string%substring}
 ```

-* Deletes longest match of $substring from back of $string.
+* Deletes longest match of $substring from end of $string.
 ```sh
 ${string%%substring}
 ```